 Again here the idea is to add challenge; to add challenge you can either increase resources or increase the abilities of your enemies.
 The idea here is to increase the challenge in small increment, ensuring that the goals are still achievable.
 So you could do the following over time:

-- Increase NPCs’ senses: NPC’s can detect the player based on distance,line of sight, etc. They may also be able to communicate
+- Increase NPCs’ senses: NPC’s can detect the player based on distance, the line of sight, etc. They may also be able to communicate

-- Increase NPCs’ intelligence: NPCs can use the best path to some areas; they may also be able to chose when to attack and when to retreat.
+- Increase NPCs’ intelligence: NPCs can use the best path to some areas; they may also be able to choose when to attack and when to retreat.

 - Increase NPCs’ speed